marko-js-samples/marko-color-picker/README.md

 </div>
 ```

 In the `<color-picker-footer>` component we need to iterate over each color that was passed as input in `colors`.
 For each color, we create a `<color-picker-selection>` component and pass the color using the `color` attribute.
 Additionally, we are listening for the `colorSelected` event emitted from the `<color-picker-selection>` component and handling it in our own `onColorSelected` method.
 We provide the `color` as the second argument so that it will be available to the event handler method.
-We also have added an `input` field and a `on-input` listener, which will trigger a change to the selected color when the user manually enters a hex color value.
+We also have added an `input` field and an `on-input` listener, which will trigger a change to the selected color when the user manually enters a hex color value.

 **components/color-picker/components/color-picker-footer/component.js**
 ```javascript